netvc/testing/draft-daede-netvc-testing.md

 Because the IETF does not have testing resources of its own, it has to rely on the resources of its participants.
 For this reason, even if the group agrees that a particular test is important, if no one volunteers to do it, or if volunteers do not complete it in a timely fashion, then that test should be discarded.
 This ensures that only important tests be done in particular, the tests that are important to participants.

+## Still Image Pair Comparison

+A simple way to determine superiority of one compressed image over another is to visually compare two compressed images, and have the viewer judge which one has a higher quality.
+This is mainly used for rapid comparisons during development.
+For this test, the two compressed images should have similar compressed file sizes, with one image being no more than 5% larger than the other.
+In addition, at least 5 different images should be compared.

 # Objective Metrics

 Objective metrics are used in place of subjective metrics for easy and repeatable experiments.
 Most objective metrics have been designed to correlate with subjective scores.